mathygamersYT/Red-DiscordBot/walkthrough.md

 # External Lavalink Compatibility Walkthrough

-I have modified the Red-DiscordBot Pterodactyl setup to support external Lavalink connections.
+This document details the modifications made to the Red-DiscordBot Pterodactyl setup to support external Lavalink connections.

 ## Changes Made